annotation/text-fabric/README.md

 <img src="https://camo.githubusercontent.com/efdbaf92d577bd214ee5f26020d668e470045bd66de29266d8e74f336bd57d05/68747470733a2f2f773369642e6f72672f72657365617263682d746563686e6f6c6f67792d72656164696e6573732d6c6576656c732f4c6576656c3950726f76656e2e737667" alt="Technology Readiness Level 9/9 - Proven - Technology complete and proven in practise by real users" data-canonical-src="https://w3id.org/research-technology-readiness-levels/Level9Proven.svg" style="max-width: 100%;">
 ---

+> ... of days that are no more,
+> but which run on like a warp
+> to which the future weaves its weft.

+Introduction to a Gaelic evening prayer; in *Poacher's Pilgrimage* by Alastair McIntosh.

+---

 A corpus of ancient texts and (linguistic) annotations represents a large body of knowledge.
 Text-Fabric makes that knowledge accessible to programmers and non-programmers.